Sammy-ch/FAITH_ASTRO/src/content/homepage/index.md

 service:
   homepage_tab:
     title: Entrepreneurship and Solidarity Funding
-    description: We train and coach vulnerable women how to leave their comfort zones in order to grow, generating the first capital through solidarity funding and emphasizing the necessity of money management.
-Additionally, Develop business strategy and selling points as well.
-On further journeys, we enable their connection to financial institutions in order to obtain further funds and revenue.
+    description: Vulnerable women are trained and coached on ways to step out of their comfort zone, generate their first capital through solidarity funding and participate in community development projects.
+Moreso, they are equipped with lessons such as creating business strategy, market research, finding sell points, money management and so on.
+On further journeys, we enable their connection to financial institutions in order to obtain additional funds and revenue.
     tab_list:
         - title: Habit building essential choose habit
           icon: "lock"  #icon package react-feather-icon [https://feathericons.com/]